glandjs/gland/README.md

 ## License

 Gland is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Donation

-Gland is an open-source project.
-If you find it useful and want to support its continued development, consider donating to help keep the project:

-### Bitcoin (on-chain)

-`bc1quhhrh3qd3wgfs8s5hh2hh6k0q6d5wygrqn0hxw`

-### Bitcoin Lightning

-`genix@coinos.io`

 ---

 Gland doesn’t tell you how to build.